 Indicators:

-- There is an offsetting quantity of a similar item.
+Offsetting quantity of a similar item

 Actions to Take:

-- Ensure that bin locations and/or products are clearly marked.
+Ensure bins/products are clearly marked.

-- Train employees in the differences between similar items.
+Train on differences between look-alike items.

 Actions to Take: